Is Your Internet Use a Problem?

 What if I Score in a High Range?

-The assessment includes a clinical interpretation for each score range, with specific guidance about what tends to help at your level.
+Your result includes a full clinical interpretation for your score range, with specific guidance about what tends to help at that level — shown on screen the moment you finish.
 A high score doesn’t mean you’re broken — it means the patterns you have are the patterns that respond to intervention.
 The follow-up emails go into more detail on what treatment actually looks like, and if you’d like to talk through your results with me directly, I offer free 15-minute consultations to Texas residents.

 I'm Not Sure I Have a Problem.
 Should I Still Take It?